SeLah27/data-professional-survey-powerbi/README.md

 🛠️ Tools Used
 Power BI
-Data visualization & dashboard design
+Data visualization & dashboard design.

 📂 Dataset
 Survey dataset of data professionals
 Includes job roles, salary, gender, country, and job satisfaction metrics and many more.

 🔍 Key Analysis
 Average salary by job title
 Distribution of survey participants by country